Reviewed Online Resources

 Asbestos Awareness (Australia)

 The website of Asbestos Awareness, formerly the Asbestos Education Committee (Australia), which was devised as part of an integrated national outreach strategy has a lot of informative material about asbestos hazards, particularly, in the built environment.
 Subjects covered include understanding asbestos, asbestos in the home, FAQS, the safe management and disposal of asbestos, and Betty – the ADRI [asbestos] house.
-Factsheets on various subjects for tradies, consumers, DIY-ers, home owners etc. are useful resources. (reviewed February 2022)
+Factsheets on various subjects for tradies, consumers, DIY-ers, home owners etc. are useful resources.
+(Reviewed February 2022; checked August 2025)

 The website of the Asbestos Safety and Eradication Agency (Australia), which was established in 2013 to administer the Australia’s National Strategic Plan, provides resources for raising asbestos awareness, information about asbestos regulations and updated news of relevant developments.
 Anyone who has been exposed to asbestos can register their exposures with the National Asbestos Exposure Register which is accessible via a link on this site.
-This website is easy to navigate and is well organized. (reviewed March 2022)
+This website is easy to navigate and is well organized.
+Since Australia banned the use of engineered stone (2024), the Agency has added the word silica to its title.
+(Reviewed March 2022; checked August 2025)

 BRAZIL